 In an effort to remedy this situation, the World Intellectual Property Organization adopted the Treaty to Facilitate Access to Printed Material for People Who Are Blind or Have Other Print Reading Disabilities.
 This treaty is known as the Marrakesh Treaty, because it was adopted at a diplomatic conference held in Marrakesh, Morocco in 2013.

-The Marrakesh Treaty has received broad support from not only blindness organizations, but publishers and copyright law experts throughout the U.S. and around the world.
-Signed by the United States on October 2, 2013, we are still awaiting ratification by the U.S. Senate.
-The treaty provides the following benefits for Americans who are blind or have other print-reading disabilities:
+The Marrakesh Treaty received broad support from not only blindness organizations, but publishers and copyright law experts throughout the U.S. and around the world.
+It was signed by the United States on October 2, 2013.

 In practical terms, this means that libraries and other organizations that produce accessible format copies of works for distribution to people with print-reading disabilities will be able to share those works with each other.
 That will ultimately free up resources that are currently used to make multiple copies of the same work, so that more publications can be put into accessible formats.
 The treaty contains provisions that protect both the rights of copyright holders and those who want to gain access to their copyrighted works.